 The set of green arrows give the ejecta penetration flux, the set of red arrows gives the sporadic single sheet penetration flux and the set of blue arrows gives the sporadic Whipple shield penetration flux.
 In this example, ejecta accounted for 80% of the total number of Whipple shield penetrations and sporadic meteoroids account for 90% of the total number of single sheet penetrations.
 The relative positions of the curves in Figure 10.5-1 illustrates two important points:

-Ejecta will always be a small fraction of the total number of single sheet penetrations provided the ejecta flux is not vastly larger than the sporadic meteoroid flux (i.e., 3 orders of magnitude or more larger than the sporadic meteoroid flux).
+Ejecta will always be a small fraction of the total number of single sheet penetrations provided the ejecta flux is not vastly larger than the sporadic meteoroid flux (i.e., 3 orders of magnitude or larger than the sporadic meteoroid flux).

 Ejecta can be a small or large contribution to the total number of Whipple shield penetrations.
 If the Whipple shield is optimal, then ejecta will be nearly all of the penetrations.
 If the ejecta environment model is changed so that the ejecta flux is decreased to the point that the ejecta flux is near the sporadic meteoroid flux (or the sporadic meteoroid model changed so that the sporadic meteoroid flux is increased to values near the ejecta flux), then the sporadic meteoroids will be nearly all the penetrations.